DenverDAO/COMStack/README.md

 A one-liner Docker deployment for everything you need to self-host an open source **D**istributed **A**utonomous **C**ollective!

 ## Goal:
-To provide a bootstrapped platform for transparent, incentivized collaboration - thus catalyzing adoption in an entertaining fashion by mode of gamified participation - utilizing tasks and reputation.
+To provide a bootstrapped platform for transparent, incentivized collaboration - thus catalyzing adoption in an entertaining and accessible fashion by mode of gamified participation - especially utilizing tasks and reputation.

-Within minutes your Collective will be hosting its own open source:
+Get to the bells and whistles you say?
+Within **minutes** your Collective will be hosting its own open source:
 * Website
 * Chat
 * Forum